plgd-dev/doc/content/en/docs/deployment/hub.md

 ### Deployment with Auth0 OAuth2.0 Server

 Our [try.plgd.cloud](https://try.plgd.cloud) instance which is available for free uses [Auth0 Identity Provider](https://auth0.com).
-Example configuration enabling an integration with an external OAuth2.0 Server should contain OAuth2.0 configuration for the device as well as the dasboard.
+Example configuration enabling an integration with an external OAuth2.0 Server should contain OAuth2.0 configuration for the device as well as the Dashboard.
 All required values are part of the `global.` index.

 ```sh
 echo "global: